 This is the third blog in our series of posts about how the best sofas are constructed and it focuses on sofa cushions.
 (If you haven’t read our first post on frame material and construction or our second post on suspension systems, start there.)
 The quality of cushions may seem easy to determine since you can actually touch them and sit on them, but there is more going on in there than you might realize.
 Here’s a little about the different kinds of cushions you’ll find (and check out our selection of high quality upholstery here):

-Seat cushions are typically made with a foam core wrapped in either a polyester fiber or down.
+Seat cushions are typically made with a foam core wrapped in either a polyester fiber or down (actually a feather-down blend).
 The inner foam core should be dense and at least four inches thick (the overall cushion thickness will obviously be greater than that).
 Instead of foam, higher grade cushions will have an inner core of individually wrapped springs.
 The end result is a seat that’s a little firmer and that will hold its shape well.
 Whatever the cushion construction, the whole thing should be wrapped in down-proof ticking to prevent rogue feathers from peeking through.

 While shopping around, you may find cushions that are either all foam or all down, both of which you should avoid.
 The all foam cushions are a low-cost option that aren’t very thick or comfortable and the all down cushions will be flatter than a pancake before you know it.
 To learn more about how cushion fill affects comfort, read our blog post on that topic here.